wamuM/qubes-salt/user_salt/README.md

 ### dispvms
 Where the states to create non management disposable templates are located.
 ### dom0
 Where the states that manage dom0 are located.
+Even if other states require changes to dom0 they should specify so in their doc.
+No change to dom0 can be done outside this dir.
 ### services
 Where the states for services are located (includes management dispvms).
 ### standalones